psoukie/zipchord/README.md

 ## Installation

 Download and save the executable **zipchord.exe** of the latest [release](https://github.com/psoukie/zipchord/releases) in a folder where you have read and write access, and run it.
-(Optionally, download a dictionary from the dictionaries folder to use as a starting point.)
+You can also download a dictionary from the [dictionaries](https://github.com/psoukie/zipchord/tree/main/dictionaries) folder to use as a starting point.

-(Note that _ZipChord_ has not been ported to MacOS because of its dependency on AutoHotKey.)
+Note that _ZipChord_ only works on Windows because of its dependency on AutoHotKey.

 ## Using ZipChord